Get Ready for Family Fun,

 In the late 19th and early 20th centuries, the region's railroads saw significant growth and expansion.
 The Chesapeake and Ohio Railway, one of the largest railroads in the country, established a presence in the region, operating lines that extended throughout Virginia, West Virginia, and Kentucky.
 The Norfolk and Western Railway, another major railroad company, also built extensive rail lines throughout the region, connecting the coal mines of southwestern Virginia to the port of Norfolk.

 During the 20th century, the Hampton Roads area continued to be a hub of railroad activity.
-In the 1920s, the Chesapeake Bay Bridge-Tunnel was built, providing a direct connection between the Eastern Shore of Virginia and the mainland.
-The bridge-tunnel included a rail line, which enabled trains to transport goods and passengers between the two areas.
+In 1964, the Chesapeake Bay Bridge-Tunnel was built, providing a direct connection between the Eastern Shore of Virginia and the mainland.

 The region's railroads played a critical role in the transportation of troops and supplies during World War II.
 Norfolk served as a major military port, and the rail lines in the area were used extensively to transport soldiers, equipment, and materials to and from the port.